north-road/slyr/docs/user_guide/tools.md

 2. In the **QGIS** `Processing Toolbox` Click on `SLYR` ▶️ `ArcGIS Pro` ▶️ `Convert MAPX to QGS`.
 4. In the `Input MAPX file`, browse to the location of the *.mapx* file.
 5. Under `Destination QGS project file`, set the location of the *.qgs* file to the same **ArcGIS Pro** project folder (hint: where the .aprx is stored).
+    > Note due to
-6. Click 'Run'.
+7. Click 'Run'.
-7. Open up the *.qgs* file and check through.
+8. Open up the *.qgs* file and check through.
     >In some cases, labels do not automatically turn on.
 Note that labelling parameters are saved, it just needs to be manually turned on.

 8. Save your project as *.qgz* if requried.